 When do I find out my vocation?

-Near the end of BMT, usually around posting time before your passing out parade.
+For SAF, near the end of BMT, usually around posting time before your passing out parade.

 Does a better IPPT get me a better vocation?